jvican/sbt-release-early/README.md

 While some projects decide to include the versions in sbt files, `sbt-release-early` derives the versions of your project from your git tags.
 This has several benefits:

+1. Reproducibility.
-1. Tag uniqueness.
+2. Tag uniqueness.
 Git prevents you from trying to release a version twice.
-2. Both you and the CI don't need to push commits just to bump up versions.
+3. Both you and the CI don't need to push commits just to bump up versions.
+4. The tag history shows all the released versions over the time of a project.

-These two and the automatic derivation of version reduce substantially the complexity of handling releases.
+These three and the automatic derivation of version reduce substantially the complexity of handling releases.
+For example, implementing automatic MiMa checks is trivial -- instead of resolving latest jar or interfacing with web APIs, you can get the latest tag from the git history.

 ### Version schema

 Any version that is not final is considered a snapshot even if it has a stable number and lacks the `-SNAPSHOT` suffix.
 For example, `0.3+10-4f489199` is a snapshot.
-In short, a snapshot version is *a snapshot* of your codebase at any time.
+You could say this plugin takes the most literal definition of snapshot, where a snapshot version is *a snapshot* of your codebase at any time.